Rugbydude80/synqforge/INTEGRATION_REPORT.md

 **SynqForge is 100% production-ready** with complete full-stack integration.
 Every frontend component has a corresponding backend API, authentication is enforced throughout, and AI features are fully functional.
 No mock data, no stubbed endpoints, no missing integrations.

 **Ship it! 🚀**
+v/favicon.ico:1   Failed to load resource: the server responded with a status of 404 ()